TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/tech-project-manager/README.md

 * DRY (Don't Repeat Yourself!)
 * KISS (Keep It Simple Silly!)

-Part of the Tech Team Lead's responsibility is doing code reviews, and mentoring/teaching others.
+Part of the Technical Project Manager's responsibility is doing code reviews, and mentoring/teaching others.
 You should be able to well-document your code so it is easily readable so that a Senior/Junior Software Engineer could understand what you are doing.